Rye29/CMPM-121/Project_2/README.txt

      decoupling the deck from main
     -ran out of time to do the enumeration system, but if final project is to come back here, thats the first thing I'm doing
+    -I also had to redo some position check code in order to accomodate for the change

+Final Statement: I feel really good about this project, and while it is not as optimized as a game of solitaire could be, I think I did a decently good job on implementing patterns where I saw fit in order to make the game easier to build on my end.
+Although, if I had more time I could've probably broken up the release() function into more helper functions.
+But I did reach all the old goals I set for myself last time and I think that's something to be proud of.